-Path selection next-hop functionality is not supported with WCCP.
+• Path selection next-hop functionality is not supported with WCCP.
 The SteelHead cannot choose to redirect packets using a different in-path interface or to send traffic to a configured gateway.
 Only limited functionality is available, enabling the SteelHead to mark packets with DCSP with different criteria depending on path availability.

-Design Validation
+Design validation

-In RiOS 9.0 and later you can use CLI commands and SteelHead Management Console report pages to verify path selection operations and to validate your path selection configuration.
+In RiOS 9.0 and later, you can use CLI commands and SteelHead Management Console report pages to verify path selection operations and to validate your path selection configuration.

-For details, see the Riverbed Command-Line Interface Reference Manual and the SteelHead Management Console User's Guide.
+For details, see the Riverbed Command-Line Interface Reference Manual and the SteelHead User Guide.